 Kowa Pharmaceutical Europe Co.
 Ltd. (KPE) regularly receives requests for monetary grants to support a range of activities by professional healthcare organisations.
 These unrestricted grants are provided to support such activities as research where Kowa is not directly involved, Independent Medical Education Programmes or attendance of the organisations healthcare professionals at medical or scientific meetings where it may be used to cover expenses.

 KPE does not solicit requests for grants nor does it get involved in the detail of how the grant is used, we do however ensure that it is for a valid purpose to benefit either patients or public health.

-Payments to healthcare professionals:
+Payments to healthcare professionals and healthcare organisations:

 These services are provided through a number of means:

 Advisory boards: Where they join with other experts in a particular field to provide insight and direction to our research activities helping us to ensure we are able to develop products that provide benefit to patients or satisfy an unmet clinical need.

 Symposia speaker services: KPE provides a number of educational speaker services at symposia and congresses where HCP/HCOs are invited to speak either on a therapy area relevant to our company or to inform HCP/HCOs of recent scientific findings related to a Kowa product.
 Reimbursement for these services accurately reflects the experience of the HCP/HCO as well as the time and effort contributed by the HCP/HCO and conforms to local guidelines.

 The payments made by KPE are in respect of products currently or soon to be marketed.
 For pipeline products payments are made by Kowa Research Europe Ltd. (KRE) a sister company in the group.

 Support provided is never an inducement to either prescribe or reward prescription of our products and we make every effort to ensure that the HCPs and HCOs are transparent about our support both to their colleagues and to their employers.